flyerhzm/resque-restriction/README.markdown

 	  #rest of your class here
 	end

 That means the InvitationJob can not be executed more than 1000 times per day, 100 times per hour and 30 times per 300 seconds.
+All restrictions have to be met for the job to execute.

-The argument of restrict method is a hash, the key of the hash is a period time, including :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds. the value of the hash is the job execution limit number in a period.
+The argument of restrict method is a hash, the key of the hash is a period time, including :concurrent, :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds.
+The value of the hash is the job execution limit number in a period.
+The :concurrent option restricts the number of jobs that run simultaneously.

 Advance
 -------